ebinxavier/telegramCloudStorage/readme.md

 5.  `npm install`
 6. Since it is developed in Typescript, I assume that `ts-node` is installed globally in the machine.
 7. Run `npm start -- --upload="src-folder-name"` to upload folder to that given telegram group
-8. Use `npm start -- --download="dest-folder-name` to download the contents when you need it.
+8. Use `npm start -- --download="dest-folder-name"` to download the contents when you need it.